 A partnership between the Southeast White House and the National Community Church lays the groundwork for a new community center, the DC Dream Center.

 Construction on the DC Dream Center’s new facility begins.
-The building will open in 2016.

 The DC Dream Center is a center for community where the needs of people in our city, especially youth, are met.
 From mentoring and tutoring to personal development and legal assistance, the DC|DC encompasses a spectrum of programs from low-barrier after-school activities and tutoring, to programs that offer deeper engagement such as one-on-one mentoring.
 We are dedicated to serving the needs of the community through a holistic approach.
 One person at a time, the DC|DC inspires youth and adults to dare to dream and learn to lead, so that they reach their God-given potential.